ajanhallinta/GTARW-BlenderMapExport/README.md

 NOTE: This scripts uses fixed scale and rotation, so if your models appears with wrong rotation or scale in-game, you need to "Apply Rotation" and/or "Apply Scale" in Blender before exporting.
 Sorry for that!

-NOTE 2: If your object have property named "prop" or "skip", the won't be exported!
+NOTE 2: If your object have property named "prop" or "skip", it won't be exported!

 -------------------------------------------------------------